sweisgerber/docker-snapcast/README.md

 ## docker-compose

-I strongly advice to use docker-compose, as using a docker commandline is quite annoying with a comlex setup.
+I strongly advice to use docker-compose, as using a docker commandline is quite annoying with a complex setup.
 An example can get found [in the repository](./docker-compose.example.yml).

 ```yaml